quangjimmynguyen/Tackle-Plastic-/README.md

 After you understand how does darknet work.
 You could train model on your own data and reserve it for your private task.

-# Link to Khanh Blog
+# Link to quangjimmynguyen

-Before practice, i recommend you understand YOLO algorithm at [Bài 25 - YOLO You Only Look Once](https://phamdinhkhanh.github.io/2020/03/09/DarknetAlgorithm.html)
+Before practice, i recommend you understand YOLO algorithm at [Bài 25 - YOLO You Only Look Once]